-If a large amount of unburned fuel flows into the catalyst, the catalyst temperature will be excessively high.
+If a large amount of unburned fuel flows into the catalyst, the EC catalyst temperature will be excessively high.
 To prevent this, follow the instructions below:

 - Use unleaded gasoline only.
-Leaded gasoline will seriously damage the three way catalyst. - When checking for ignition spark or measuring engine compression, make tests quickly and only when necessary. - Do not run engine when the fuel tank level is low, otherwise the engine may misfire causing damage to the catalyst.
+Leaded gasoline will seriously FE damage the three way catalyst. - When checking for ignition spark or measuring engine compression, make tests quickly and only when necessary. ^{CL} - Do not run engine when the fuel tank level is low, otherwise the engine may misfire causing damage to the catalyst.

 Do not place the vehicle on inflammable material.
-Keep inflammable material off the exhaust system.
+Keep inflammable material off the exhaust pipe and the three way catalyst.